Migrating from TriLib 1 to TriLib 2

 AssetLoader.LoadModelFromStream(File.OpenRead(modelPath), modelPath, null, OnLoad, OnMaterialsLoad, OnProgress, OnError, null, assetLoaderOptions);

 Here are the Mappers used on the code above.
-One creates Steams from external resource files and the other creates TextureLoadingContexts from files:
+One creates a Steam from external resource files, and the other creates a TextureLoadingContext from files:

 // TriLib 2 Code